Quantum Semiconductor Heterostructures for meV Axion Dark Matter Detection

-The boost factor $\beta(\omega,\theta) = \beta(m_\mathrm{a})$ depends on the axion mass $m_\mathrm{a}$ implicitly through the resonance frequency $\omega = m_\mathrm{a}$ and angle $\theta$.
-A similar formula can be derived for the background-free regime, which applies to Config.\,3 for wide scans.
-In Fig.~\ref{fig:parameter_space}, we show the projected sensitivity of \TRAx{} for the three benchmark experimental configurations provided in Table~\ref{parameterstable}.
-For narrow scans, we assume a total exposure time of $t_\text{obs} = 30$\,days, where the detector sits at a fixed angle and resonance frequency, portrayed as narrow lines at $m_\mathrm{a} = 1$\,meV and $3.5$\,meV for Configs.\,1 and 2, respectively.
-For wide scans, we assume a $t_\text{tot} = 300$ day sweep covering a range of axion masses, corresponding to several thousand scans, each with individual exposure time $t_\text{obs} = 84$, $34$, and $7$\,minutes, for the three configurations, respectively.
-The conservative and realistic designs Configs.\,1 and 2 are already projected to achieve leading limits, surpassing the CAST helioscope for axion masses $0.6 - 5$\,meV, and the aggressive Config.\,3 can optimistically probe the QCD axion band at axion masses of $0.6 - 2$\,meV~\cite{adams_axion_2023}. \TRAx{} can simultaneously probe dark photon DM, which does not require a magnetic field for photon-dark photon generation~\cite{holdom_two_1986, fabbrichesi_dark_2021}; see \sref{sec:darkphoton} in Appendix for projected sensitivities.
+In Fig.~\ref{fig:parameter_space}, we show the projected sensitivity of an example \SQWARE{} for the three benchmark configurations provided in \tref{parameterstable}.
+For narrow scans, we assume a total exposure time of $t_\text{tot} = 30$~d, where the detector sits at a fixed angle and resonance frequency, portrayed as narrow lines at $m_\mathrm{a} = 1$ and $3.5$~meV for Configs.~1 and 2, respectively.
+For wide scans, we assume a $t_\text{tot} = 300$~d sweep over a range of axion masses corresponding to several thousand scans, each with integration time $t_\text{obs} = 84$, $34$, and $7$~min, for the three example configurations, respectively.
+The conservative and realistic designs of Configs.~1 and 2 are already projected to achieve leading limits, surpassing the CERN Axion Solar Telescope (CAST) helioscope for axion masses $0.6$--$5$~meV, and the aggressive Config.~3 can probe the favored QCD axion band at axion masses of $0.6$--$2$~meV~\cite{adams_axion_2023}.
+The \SQWARE{} can simultaneously probe dark photon DM, which does not require a magnetic field for photon-dark photon conversion~\cite{holdom_two_1986, fabbrichesi_dark_2021}; see End Matter for projected sensitivities of the three configurations.

-\textbf{Conclusion}---We have introduced \TRAx{}, a new approach for direct axion DM detection at meV masses, leveraging recent advances in quantum semiconductor heterostructures to create high-quality magnetoplasmonic cavities with simple tunable ENZ response.
-This platform offers a feasible path to probe unexplored axion parameter space, including the QCD axion band, with near-term technology.
-Details, extended calculations, simulations, and additional physics reach are provided in Appendix.
+\textit{Conclusion}---We have introduced the \SQWARE{}, a new approach for direct axion DM detection at meV masses, leveraging recent advances in quantum semiconductor heterostructures to create high-quality magnetoplasmonic cavities with ENZ response and simple tuning mechanisms.
+This platform offers a feasible path for experimental laboratories to design and probe the unexplored axion parameter space, including the QCD axion band, with near-term technology.
+Experiment design details, extended calculations, and simulations are provided in SM~\cite{supplement}.\\